-During my recent trip to Sri Lanka, I traveled through some of the ancient cities of Sri Lanka in its northern Tamil dominated belt.
+During my recent trip to Sri Lanka, I traveled through some of the ancient cities of Sri Lanka in its northern Tamil-dominated belt.
 I discovered the wealth of ancient temples, ancient ports, salt panes, lagoons, islands, and lovely little villages.
-The fact that I could get south Indian food in most places made me feel at home.
-Only when someone asked for my passport, I realized I am out of India.
+The fact that I could get South Indian food in most places made me feel at home.
+Only when someone asked for my passport did I realize I was out of India?

 In colloquial lingo, the city is called Trinco.

 Kanniya Hot Springs are the natural wonders of the area.
 These are 7 square wells close to each other with hot water at different temperatures.
 They are located quite close to each other and are quite shallow – just about 3-4 feet deep.
 You can see the bottom right there when you stand next to them.
 It looks like an ocean bed with lots of coins thrown by visitors.

 It is said that they have water at 7 different temperature levels, from lukewarm to very hot.
 I did touch the water in all the wells and it was hot.
 I could not figure out the difference in temperature between the wells.
 Not to forget that I was there when the sun was at its peak and any water would be hot water at that time of the day.